Our views of faith and transcendence are undergoing rapid and radical change

 Raw, Unfiltered Experience with Nature

 Amniotic fluid is an apt analogy too.
-In a manner of speaking, we swim within the dense network of language, writing, culture and technology that comprise the human exoskeleton.
-Our exoskeleton not only provides protection to our species but also a sense of connectedness, identity, civilizational knowledge, and even emotional and psychological well-being.
+In a manner of speaking, we not only swim within but are also sustained by the dense network of language, writing, culture and technology that comprise the human exoskeleton.
+In addition to disseminating knowledge, our exoskeleton sustains our species by supplying a sense of social rootedness and identity and, with these, a measure of emotional and psychological well-being.

-Compared with us moderns, our distant forebears experienced a raw, unfiltered access to nature.
+Compared to us moderns, our distant forebears experienced a raw, unfiltered access to nature.
 But our human exoskeleton increasingly stands in the way of any sort of raw, unfiltered communing with nature.
 Our species’ contemporary perception of nature not only is based on 6 million years of evolution but also on the exoskeleton — the nervous system and filter — that we have constructed over eons to cope with the vicissitudes of existence.
 And I should stress again the importance of distinguishing between nature and existence.
-Our perennial struggle has been as much a struggle against existence as nature in the sense that the exoskeleton that we have evolved over time to cope with the exigencies of nature have also supplied their own challenges, partly in the form of mental pathology.
+Our perennial struggle has been as much a struggle against existence as nature in the sense that the exoskeleton that we have evolved over time to cope with the exigencies of nature have also supplied their own challenges, particularly in the form of mental pathology, as this exoskeleton becomes more complex and extended.

 Our experience with nature no longer is so raw and unfiltered and has not been for centuries.
-Yes, until fairly recently in human history, life has been incorrigibly hard and remains so in certain parts of the world, particularly Sub-Saharan Africa, where, for example, women spend large parts of their day gathering water for drinking and cooking.
+To be sure, until fairly recently in human history, life has been incorrigibly hard and remains so in certain parts of the world, particularly Sub-Saharan Africa, where, for example, women spend large parts of their day gathering water for drinking and cooking.

-Many species have essentially evolved technologies to preserve or to enhance life.
+Other species have developed technologies to preserve or to enhance life.
 But humans have achieved this technological enhancement over an immense scale.
 Language, which was enhanced centuries later by writing, has proven instrumental in enabling our species to extend our perspective beyond the present – to look ahead, albeit through a mirror darkly, in many cases, and, likewise, by looking backwards, to reflect on the implications of the past.

-Fire initially provided us with a source of warmth on frigidly cold nights, effectively providing us with an extra coating of fur.
-But over the course of time, we also discovered how fire could be used to cook our food, which effectively freed of us of the need to evolve a second stomach.
+One of humanity’s earliest and most far-reaching discoveries was fire, which initially provided us with a source of warmth on frigidly cold nights, effectively providing us with an extra coating of fur.
+But over the course of time, we also discovered how fire could be used to cook our food, which provided us with the equivalent of a second stomach.

-Likewise, Clothing has provided our species protection from the elements without otherwise having to evolve heavy layers of fur, while advances in foot covering that eventually culminated in shoes secured us cushioning similar to what eons of evolution provided ruminants in the form of dense, keratin coverings known as hooves.
+Likewise, clothing has provided our species protection from the elements without otherwise having to evolve heavy layers of fur.
+Advances in foot covering that eventually culminated in shoes secured us cushioning similar to what eons of evolution provided ruminants in the form of dense, keratin coverings known as hooves.

 One of the most significant examples of such disruptive technology is the printing press, which, like few other technological innovations, transformed our exoskeleton, not only expanding it but also enhancing its complexity.
 Indeed, even in the face of our species newest revolution, the Digital Age, which already has dwarfed the advances associated with the printing press, human beings arguably are still sorting through the social and technological disruption wrought by the printing press, which occurred five hundred years ago.

-And this brings us back to one of the most unique exoskeletal innovations of all: God.
+This immense technological disruption associated with the printing press raised profound implications for what is arguably our species’ most unique exoskeletal innovations: God.
 While it may sound heretical, if not blasphemous, to many readers, God is as much an innovation as language, writing and technology.
 And like the other innovations, the evolution of this concept has carried our species a very long way.
-The evolution of God essentially amounts to a ponderously slow but nevertheless monumentally significant software upgrade.
+The evolution of God, particularly into his present monotheistic form, essentially amounts to a ponderously slow but nevertheless monumentally significant software upgrade.

 God is Bound in Our Exoskeleton

 And like language, writing and technology, God is bound within this network, this exoskeleton.
 And his standing within his network is closely bound up with other elements.
 And as all these elements undergo constant change and new elements added, God’s binding within this network undergoes alteration too.
-We are talking about an embedded God — a nonsupernatural and nonrealist God, though one who has exerted immense influence over the course of human history.
+But, after all, we are talking about an embedded God — a nonsupernatural and nonrealist God — though one who has exerted immense influence over the course of human history.

 And as this network mutates, our understanding of God changes, too.
 And to an increasing degree technology, in addition to language, has molded our conception of the transcendent.
-And these advances in technology in recent decades, have afforded us a greatly enhanced understanding of how networks function, which, consequently, has only accelerated these trends.
+And these advances in technology in recent decades, have afforded us a greatly enhanced understanding of how networks function, which, consequently, has driven the rate and efficiency with with knowledge is disseminated, which has only worked to accelerate these trends.

 This heightened understanding of networks has enabled us to expand the boundaries of human knowledge.
 We are using this enhanced knowledge not only to extend our gaze into space and into the origins the cosmos but also to look back into our distant past to understand the origins of our pre-hominin forebears.
 And through this enhanced knowledge, we’ve also gained critical insights into how our distant ancestors first began formulating rudiments of mental scaffolding associated with religion.